The Corporation’s corporate governance system is as follows:

 The Corporation ensures rapid and efficient decision-making by appointing Directors who serve concurrently as Executive Officers and are well-versed in the Corporation’s diverse business activities.

-In FY2025, the Board of Directors met 14 times to make decisions regarding execution of duties by the Corporation and all members of the Board of Directors were present at all meetings during their terms of office, excluding Mr. Takayuki Furuya and Ms. Yuri Okina, who were absent for 1 meeting each, and Mr. Soichiro Minami, who was absent for 2 meetings.
-In FY2025, the Board of Directors mainly deliberated as below:
+In FY2025, the Board of Directors met 14 times, and all members were present at all meetings during their terms of office, excluding Mr. Takayuki Furuya and Ms. Yuri Okina, who were absent for 1 meeting each, and Mr. Soichiro Minami, who was absent for 2 meetings.
+The Board of Directors mainly deliberated as below:

 In addition, in FY2025, the Board of Directors held free discussions among Board members to further deepen deliberations on enhancing corporate value, shareholder composition, IR/SR activities (including Marubeni IR Day), improvement of share price and PER, the Corporate Governance structure, and evaluation of the effectiveness of the Board of Directors.

-The memberships of the committee are composed so as to ensure independence, as Independent Outside Directors/Audit & Supervisory Board Members constitute the majority of the members and the committee is chaired by an Independent Outside Director as well.
-The Nomination Committee mainly deliberates on proposals regarding the selection of candidates for Director and Audit & Supervisory Board Member, proposals regarding the selection of the President and CEO for the next term, and successor plans formulated and operated by the President and CEO (including plans related to necessary qualities and requirements, successor candidate groups, and training), and reports to the Board of Directors.
-In FY2025, two Committee meetings were held for deliberations regarding candidates proposed for appointment as Director, etc.
+The Nominating Committee is composed of the majority of Independent Outside Directors and is chaired by an Independent Outside Director in order to secure its independence.In addition to determining candidates for Directors, the Nominating Committee deliberates on proposals regarding the selection of the President and CEO for the next term, as well as on successor plans formulated and operated by the President and CEO (including plans related to necessary qualifications and competencies, successor candidate pools, and development programs), and reports to the Board of Directors.

-The President and CEO holds meetings with the Audit & Supervisory Board Members on a regular basis, reports on execution of duties, and exchange opinions.
-Other Directors, CHRO, CSO, CFO, CAO, CDIO, Members of Corporate Management Committee, Supervisors, Division COOs, and Corporate Staff Group General Managers report their duty execution status to the Audit & Supervisory Board Members every year.
-Officers immediately report to the Audit & Supervisory Board Members when they discover that there is a concern that the Corporation will suffer significant damage.
+The President and CEO holds meetings with the Audit Committee on a regular basis, reports on execution of duties, and exchange opinions.
+Other Executive Officers, CHRO, CSO, CFO, CAO, CDIO, Members of Corporate Management Committee, Supervisors, Division COOs, and Corporate Staff Group General Managers report their duty execution status to the Audit Committee every year.
+Officers immediately report to the Audit Committee when they discover that there is a concern that the Corporation will suffer significant damage.

 The Corporation has established various committees as an organization directly under the President and CEO for dealing with important matters related to business execution and internal control, etc. The main committees and their roles are as follows:

 Outside Directors offer opinions on business management drawn from their broad experience and high-level perspective, and give advice to better implement corporate governance.Outside Directors attend the meetings of the Board of Directors and other meetings, making active contributions from the perspective of internal control.
 Prior to Board meetings, Outside Directors are provided with agendas and fully briefed on management issues and project execution status.
-Two of the Outside Directors are members of the Governance and Remuneration Committee (one is the chairman) and three are members of the Nomination Committee (one is the chairman).

-2. Remuneration frameworkThe recipients of each type of remuneration and other payments are determined by his/her expected role.
+2. Remuneration FrameworkThe recipients of each type of remuneration and other payments are determined by his/her expected role.
 Please refer to the table below for details.

-3. Remuneration levels and composition ratioTo ensure that remuneration levels of Directors are competitive so as to secure and maintain excellent human capital, the remuneration levels are examined by comparing them with objective research data on remuneration provided by outside specialized organizations and other sources to determine the appropriate remuneration levels.
+3. Remuneration Levels and Composition RatioTo ensure that remuneration levels of Executive Officers and Directors are competitive so as to secure and maintain excellent human capital, the remuneration levels are examined by comparing them with objective research data on remuneration provided by outside specialized organizations and other sources to determine the appropriate remuneration levels.
 The composition ratio of remuneration and other payments focuses on the medium- and long-term improvement of corporate value.
-For the President and CEO, the composition ratio of monthly remuneration, the short-term incentive remuneration and the medium- and long-term incentive remuneration shall generally be set at 1:1:1 when consolidated net profit is 400 billion yen and core operating cash flow is 500 billion yen.
-For other internal Directors, the composition ratio of remuneration shall be set in accordance with the composition ratio of remuneration for the President and CEO, taking into account the role and responsibilities of each position.
+For the President and CEO, the composition ratio of the monthly remuneration, the short-term incentive remuneration and the medium- and long-term incentive remuneration shall generally be set at 1:1:2 when consolidated net profit is 500 billion yen and core operating cash flow is 600 billion yen.
+For other Executive Officers, the composition ratio of remuneration shall be set in accordance with that for the President and CEO, taking into account the role and responsibilities of each position.

-Regarding the “[Former plan] Market Capitalization-linked Performance-based Restricted Share Units” introduced at the 97th Ordinary General Meeting of Shareholders held on June 24, 2021, for those whose rights had been granted by FY2022, the annual amount of within 120 million yen resolved at that General Meeting of Shareholders (the upper limit of the Corporation’s common stock to be issued or disposed of shall be within 300,000 shares during each evaluation period) has been maintained, and the amount of the remuneration has been included in the amount of remuneration for granting the above TSR-linked Performance-based Restricted Share Units.
+Regarding the “[Former plan] Market Capitalization-linked Performance-based Restricted Share Units” introduced at the 97th Ordinary General Meeting of Shareholders held on June 24, 2021, for those whose rights had been granted by FY2022, the annual amount of within 120 million yen resolved at that General Meeting of Shareholders (the upper limit of the Corporation’s common stock to be issued or disposed of shall be within 300,000 shares during each evaluation period) has been maintained, and the amount of the remuneration has been included in the amount of remuneration for granting the TSR-linked Performance-based Restricted Share Units.

 Since FY2016, the Corporation has conducted annual evaluations of its Board of Directors’ effectiveness and has continuously implemented improvement measures to address issues identified through rigorous analysis.
 The evaluations of the Board’s effectiveness in FY2025 (the “FY2025 Board Evaluation”) was carried out under the concept of “further strengthening the Board’s supervisory function by evolving its governance into a ‘monitoring model’ that supports the Corporation’s value creation.”